ScreamZ/xs-dev-Typescript-template/README.md

 For more details about building and running the code, please refer to the https://xs-dev.js.org/features/run/.
 What this template does is only manage the TypeScript files and the bundling process.
 The rest is up to you.

+## Additional information

+To support what I call « injected libraries » we define `--packages external` to the bundler, this allows to not package the libraries that are already in the Moddable SDK.
+As current API are not available in `node_modules` we need to do that.

+Bun treats any import which path do not start with `.`, `..` or `/` as package.